The European economy is undergoing a major transformation: major retailers are giving increasing importance to their franchise networks.

 To ensure that store prices reflect the company’s global strategy, while remaining competitive locally, it is crucial to strike a balance between national guidelines and local realities.
 This represents a real challenge, especially in networks where each store is free to set its own prices.
 Without being able to directly impose rates, the key lies in convincing managers of the importance of following price recommendations.
 This requires a deep understanding of each local situation, including the nature of the store, its location, and the competitive context.

-must therefore be flexible and adaptedWe’re always looking for ways to improve our products, taking into account the specific features of each sales outlet.
+A pricing strategy must therefore be flexible and adaptedWe’re always looking for ways to improve our products, taking into account the specific features of each sales outlet.
 This means setting sales prices not uniformly for all products and all stores, but finely tuned to specific needs and local competition.
 For example, in the food sector, where the choice of store can be influenced by many local factors, it is essential to adapt the offer to the expectations of local consumers.

 To achieve this, it is important to a detailed analysis of the local market of each store, including direct competitors and customer preferences, in order to position each product optimally.
 In additionThe use of store-specific price indexes can help can help to adjust prices more accurately, by better reflecting local realities and facilitating dialogue between central management and stores.